suterma/playground/How to use a DVD with a Synology NAS.md

     # get the required block and volume size first
     isoinfo -d -i /dev/sr0 | grep -i -E 'block size|volume size'
-    # copy the media content into a single ISO file, using the block size as 'bs' and the volume size as 'count', like in the example below
+    # copy the media content into a single ISO file,
+    # using the block size as 'bs' and the volume size as 'count', e.g:
-    sudo dd if=/dev/sr0 of=movie.iso bs=2048 count=2811981
+    dd if=/dev/sr0 of=movie.iso bs=2048 count=2811981

 After a moment, this should get you the ISO file.

+# Installing KODI

+## On Ubuntu 18.04.5 LTS
+//TODO

+## On a Raspberry Pi